docsforadobe/after-effects-scripting-guide/docs/other/shape.md

   > myShape.vertices = [[0,0], [0,100], [100,100], [100,0]];
   > myShape.closed = true;
   > ```
-- Create a “U” shaped mask.
-A “U” is an open shape with the same 4 vertices used in the square.
+- Create a "U" shaped mask.
+A "U" is an open shape with the same 4 vertices used in the square.
   > ```javascript
   > var myShape = new Shape();
   > myShape.vertices = [[0,0], [0,100], [100,100], [100,0]];